 King Arthur in Modena

-On the northern side of the Modena Cathedral, there is a circular bas-relief depicting an episode in the life of King Arthur.
-Some inscriptions show the names of the characters reproduced among which Geneva, Mordred, Gawain and Arthur himself.
-According to historians, the bas-relief would date back in between 1120 and 1130, a period prior to the collection of legends about King Arthur made by Geoffrey of Monmouth in 1135.
+Maybe not everyone knows that on the northern side of the Modena Cathedral there’s a circular bas-relief depicting an episode of King Arthur’s life.
+Some inscriptions show the names of the legendary characters, among which Geneva, Mordred, Gawain and Arthur himself.
+According to historians, the bas-relief would date back between 1120 and 1130, a period that is previous to the collection of legends about King Arthur made by Geoffrey of Monmouth in 1135.

 Bardi and Hannibal’s Elephant

-In the past, the town of Bardi was known as “Barrus”.
-The popular belief, however, is that Barrus was not a personality of the past, but an elephant, more precisely, one of the 37 elephants of Hannibal.
+In the past the town of Bardi was known as Barrus.
+The popular belief says that Barrus wasn’t a personality of the past, but an elephant, and more precisely one of the 37 elephants of Hannibal.

 According to the legend, this elephant came to die in these places and the local population, struck by the extraordinary animal, decided to give its name to the village that stood near its dead body.

-This is obviously a myth, despite Hannibal and his el2ephants’ actual passage through these places.
-In reality, the name of Bardi derives from Longobardi, a group of barbarians that settled here in 600 AD.
+This is obviously a myth, despite Hannibal and his elephants’ actual passed through these places.
+In reality the name of Bardi derives from Longobardi, a group of barbarians that settled here in 600 AD.

 Rocca d’Olgisio and the French Army

-The Dal Verme surrendered when betrayed by a man who secretly opened the door to the French.
+The Dal Verme family had to surrender just because betrayed by a man who secretly opened the door to the French.